prajwal18/basicREST-API-server/README.md

 # Simple REST API
 This is a simple REST API setup with CRUD functionality.
-It is build with node and express and the data is presisted on mongodb database.
+It is build with node and express and the data is persisted on mongodb database.
 This setup is an introductory project to REST APIs in general and does not have a lot of security and authentication setup.